i-tanova/web-projects/README.md

 My random web projects

 ## Web Services & API
-- bootstrap - Build a Dog REST API
+- bootstrap - REST API that returns a list of dogs from an embedded H2 in memory database
      - a project build with Spring initalizr using dependencies: Web starter, H2, JPA
      - application.properties enable h2 console
      - Dog Controller